Falken

 Motorsport Heritage

 Falken's teal and turquoise livery is iconic in drifting.
-The brand was an early Formula Drift sponsor and has backed championship-winning drivers like Vaughn Gittin Jr. and Dai Yoshihara.
+The brand was an early Formula Drift sponsor and backed Dai Yoshihara to the 2011 FD championship.
 Their motorsport involvement extends beyond drifting to the grueling 24 Hours of Nürburgring.

 Who Should Buy Falken?